gregmmxix/Getting-and-Cleaning-Data-course-assignment/Codebook.md

 **Spep 2.
 Extracts only the measurements on the mean and standard deviation for each measurement**

-From FEATURES data frame new data frame FEATURES.MEAN.STDEV is created.
+From FEATURES data frame FEATURES.MEAN.STDEV data frame is created.
 FEATURES.MEAN.STDEV contains variables which represent means and standard deviation of particular observation.
 Variables to be included in FEATURES.MEAN.STDEV are selected based on their name (should contain mean() or std())

 **Step 3.
 Uses descriptive activity names to name the activities in the data set**